California State Route 84: Southern section

 SR 84 then becomes a freeway at the south end of San Mateo County as it crosses as the Dumbarton Bridge over the San Francisco Bay.
 Midway over the bridge, it enters Alameda County.
 In Alameda County, it runs northward through the city of Newark, where it begins a concurrency southwards with I-880 for about one mile.
 Both interchanges with I-880 are partial cloverleaf interchanges.
-Upon separation, however, the route is not built to freeway standards as it enters the city of Fremont, following the streets of Thornton Ave, Fremont Blvd, Peralta Blvd, and Mowry Ave, which after, it has a short concurrency northwards with SR 238.
+Upon separation, however, the route is not built to freeway standards as it enters the city of Fremont, following the streets of Thornton Avenue, Fremont Boulevard, Peralta Boulevard, and Mowry Avenue, which after, it has a short concurrency northwards with SR 238.

 SR 84 then leaves Fremont through the historic Sunol Valley.
 Parts of the valley are extremely narrow and are referred to as Niles Canyon; this part of the route is officially a scenic route.
+The section is known as Niles Canyon Road, and there are legends of a Niles Canyon ghost inhabiting the area.

 After exiting the valley, it begins an overlap with I-680.
 After separating, it runs through Vallecitos Valley.
 It then goes over grasslands until it reaches a pass, then enters the city of Livermore with Ruby Hill development on the left.
-SR 84 then runs along Isabel Ave until it meets I-580, as the end of its southern section.
+SR 84 then runs along Isabel Avenue until it meets I-580, as the end of its southern section.
 SR 84 is unconstructed from I-580 to SR 12.